Joban-Bhangu77/Python-AI-PortfolioLab/Day19_Error_Handling/README.md

-📘 Day 19: Error Handling in Python (try, except, finally)
+📘 Day 19: Error Handling in Python (try, except, else, finally)

-✨ Part of the Python & AI – 90 Days Learning Journey
+✨ Part of the Python & AI — 90 Days Learning Journey

 🧠 Overview

-Today’s focus was Error Handling — one of the most essential skills for writing reliable and production-ready Python applications.

-Error handling allows your program to:

-Stop unexpected crashes

-Provide user-friendly error messages

-Manage invalid inputs gracefully

-Continue executing safely even when errors occur

-In real-world software systems, proper error handling is critical for logging, debugging, user experience, and system stability.

-🎯 Learning Objectives

-By completing Day 19, you learned:

-✅ What exceptions are in Python
-✅ How try, except, else, and finally work
-✅ How to catch multiple error types
-✅ How to avoid program crashes
-✅ How to write professional and safe code
-✅ How to build a mini-project using error handling

-## 🧩 Mini Project — Number Division Program

-This program asks the user to input **two numbers** and performs division while safely handling all common errors.
+Error handling is a critical skill in professional Python development.
+When programs receive unexpected input or encounter invalid operations, they normally crash — but with proper error handling, you can:

+💎 Respond to errors gracefully

+💎 Guide the user with meaningful messages

+💎 Prevent program failure

+💎 Maintain code stability

+💎 Build resilient real-world applications

+Today’s lesson covers exception handling using Python’s four pillars:

+try

+except

+else

+finally

+You also built a practical mini-project that demonstrates how real applications handle user errors.

-## 🧩 Mini Project — Number Division Program
+🧩 Mini Project — Number Division Program

-This program asks the user to input **two numbers** and performs division while safely handling all common errors.
+This simple yet powerful program demonstrates how to safely divide two numbers while handling all common user mistakes.

-### ✔️ The program handles:
+✔️ What the program handles:

-- **ZeroDivisionError** – when the user tries to divide by zero → show a clear friendly warning
+💎 ZeroDivisionError → When the user tries dividing by zero

-- **ValueError** – when the user enters something that is not a number → ask the user to enter digits
-- **Exception** – any other unexpected error → show a debug-friendly message
-- **else block** – runs only when no error occurs → show the final result
-- **finally block** – always runs → display a program completion message
+💎 ValueError → When the user enters non-numeric input

+💎 General Exception → Unexpected errors

+💎 else block → Executes only if no errors occur

+💎 finally block → Runs no matter what, great for cleanup

-🧪 Day19_Error_Handling.py
+🧪 Python Code (Day19_Error_Handling.py)

 print("🔢 Welcome to Day 19 - Error Handling in Python!")

 try: